merivale/victor/docs/plain.md

 Many `Do` verbalities, as we will see in a moment, support balances as well.
 In general, there is little to say about the semantics of `Do` verbalities.
 They are considerably varied.
 There are tens of thousands of them, and the study of them is an enormous subject in its own right (not attempted here).

 One thing to say in general is that the satisfaction of some conditions with `Do` verbalities necessarily *takes time*, and that for this reason the `Ongoing` flag is typically called for when these verbalities occur in unelaborated messages: `"They are eating out"` rather than `"They eat out"`.
-The latter sentence has a perfectly sound interpretation (concerning their general eating habits), but it is an elaborated message; see the section on [Elaborations](/elaborations).
+The latter sentence has a perfectly sound interpretation (concerning their general eating habits), but it is an elaborated message; see the page on [elaborations, section 4]({{ site.baseurl }}{% link elaborations.md %}#4-regular-extended-and-scattered-messages).

 There is a degree of fluidity between `Be` verbalities and `Do` verbalities when the latter are either ongoing or passive.
 For example, the message encoded as `"It is interesting"` could be the result either of the `Be` verbality followed by a property encoded as `"interesting"`, or of the `Do "interest" Ongoing` verbality.
 Similarly, `"It is allowed"` could be the result either of the `Be` verbality followed by a property encoded as `"allowed"`, or of the `Do "allow" Passive` verbality.
 I suggest it doesn't much matter which analysis we opt for.
 Since my model only allows for one status following the verbality, however, a sentence like `"They are allowed in"` can only be the result of a passive `Do` verbality; the status generates the preposition `"in"`, and so `"allowed"` must be coming directly from the verbality in this case.